davidbeckonline/pegel-konstanz_website/content/_index.en.md

 The forecast below is a direct copy from the [website of the Landesanstalt für Umwelt Baden-Württemberg](https://www.hvz.baden-wuerttemberg.de/pegel.html?id=00007) (LUBW).
 As all data on this website, also the LUBW data is given without guarantee.

-As this graph is graph is only available in German, we add an English translation here:
+As this graph is only available in German, we add an English translation here:

 **Legend:**
 * <span style="color:blue">Blue Line </span> = Measured water level of Lake Constance